TRTM: Template-based Reconstruction and Target-oriented Manipulation of Crumpled Cloths

 \subsection{Target-oriented Querying Policy}

-Unlike the previous implicit manipulation work \cite{SpeedFolding, FlingBot}, we use our template-based reconstruction mesh to generate our dual-arm grasp-hang-and-flip actions.
-In principle, each visible vertex within the reconstruction mesh can be queried and selected for real-world robot manipulation.
-However, due to the non-negligible gripper size in practice and the prediction uncertainty at individual vertices, we cluster the reconstruction mesh $ \tilde{M} =(\tilde{V}, \; \tilde{E}) $ into a lower-dimensional mesh group $ \tilde{M}^{g} = (\tilde{V}^{g}, \; \tilde{E}^{g}) $ to make our querying policy more efficient and more robust, as shown in Figure \ref{Figure1} and \ref{Figure4}.
+Unlike the previous implicit manipulation work \cite{SpeedFolding, FlingBot}, we use our template-based reconstruction mesh to generate our dual-arm grasp-hang-and-flip actions as shown in Fig. \ref{Figure2}.
+In principle, each visible mesh vertex can be queried and selected for real-world robot manipulation.
+However, due to the non-negligible gripper size in practice and the prediction uncertainty at individual vertices, we cluster the reconstruction mesh $ \tilde{M} =(\tilde{V}, \; \tilde{E}) $ into a lower-dimensional mesh group $ \tilde{M}^{g} = (\tilde{V}^{g}, \; \tilde{E}^{g}) $ to make our querying policy more efficient and more robust, as shown in Fig. \ref{Figure1} and \ref{Figure4}.

 The clustered mesh group explicitly indicates the positions and visibilities of different cloth regions, from which we can explicitly dual-arm flip a crumpled cloth to some target or near-target configurations.
 To do so, we dual-arm flip the real-world cloth through each pair of the group vertices.
-For each target configuration, such as flat, triangle, and rectangle, we rank the group vertex pairs by evaluating the silhouette difference between the flipped and the targeted cloth configurations, from which a hierarchical querying list can be generated.
+For each target configuration, such as flat, triangle, and rectangle, we score the group vertex pairs by evaluating the silhouette difference between the flipped and the targeted cloth configurations, from which a hierarchical querying list can be generated.
 At each operation time, the manipulation agent will search through the above querying list within the clustered mesh group and report the best visible group vertex pair $ ({\tilde{p}}_{L}^{g_{real}}, \; {\tilde{p}}_{R}^{g_{real}}) $ for the real-world robot manipulation.